faithfulcoronel/stewardtrack/docs/user-manual/licensing/licensing-studio-user-guide.md

 **Q: What about annual vs monthly billing?**
 A: You can create separate offerings for each billing cycle or use the "Billing Cycle" option when creating an offering.

+### License Assignment Questions

+**Q: Can I manually assign licenses to churches?**
+A: Yes!
+Use the "Assign New License" button in the License Assignments tab to open the assignment wizard.

+**Q: What happens when I upgrade a church's license?**
+A:
+- The church is assigned to the new higher-tier offering
+- New features from the higher tier are granted immediately
+- Existing features are kept
+- The change is logged in the assignment history

+**Q: What happens when I downgrade a church?**
+A:
+- The church is assigned to the new lower-tier offering
+- Features not in the lower tier are revoked immediately
+- Remaining features are kept
+- You should add a note explaining the downgrade
+- ⚠️ The church will lose access to removed features right away

+**Q: Can I see who made changes to a church's license?**
+A: Yes!
+Expand the church's row in the License Assignments tab to view the complete history with timestamps, who made each change, and any notes left.

+**Q: Why doesn't the history panel show the initial license assignment?**
+A: The history only tracks manual assignments made through the wizard.
+Automatic assignments during church signup are not included in the history.

+**Q: Can I undo a license assignment?**
+A: There's no "undo" button, but you can simply assign a different license.
+Each assignment is tracked in the history, so you can always see what the previous offering was.

+**Q: What should I write in the assignment notes?**
+A: Include the business reason for the change, such as:
+- "New church signup - Professional tier"
+- "Requested upgrade for advanced reporting"
+- "Promotional trial for 3 months"
+- "Downgrade due to payment issues"
+- "Migration from old billing system"

+**Q: How long does it take for feature changes to take effect?**
+A: Immediately!
+As soon as you confirm the assignment, features are granted/revoked and the church's users can (or cannot) access them right away.

+**Q: Can a church have multiple licenses?**
+A: No, each church (tenant) can only have one active product offering at a time.
+Assigning a new license replaces the previous one.

 ---